Torq HyperAgents™: The Next Evolution of Agentic SecOps

 • Transparent and accountable so you see how and why decisions are made, with full audit trails and guardrails that keep HyperAgents reliable in enterprise environments

-HyperAgents extract and enrich every IOC automatically, mapping each indicator to the right tool for investigation.
+HyperAgents extracts and enriches every IOC automatically, mapping each indicator to the right tool for investigation.

-HyperAgents represent the next evolution of Torq’s vision for the AI SOC, a world where humans and AI collaborate seamlessly, infusing intelligence into traditionally static workflows.
+HyperAgents represents the next evolution of Torq’s vision for the AI SOC, a world where humans and AI collaborate seamlessly, infusing intelligence into traditionally static workflows.

 As the number of detection tools grows, so do the flood of events and alerts.
 With increasing complexity and volume, security operations teams struggle to keep pace, often constrained by limited time and talent.

-HyperAgents change that narrative altogether, equipping SOC teams with cutting-edge tech that delivers SecOps at scale.
-They work alongside your human experts, taking on repetitive tasks, analyzing context, and pivoting at machine speed.
-As such, Torq HyperAgents are a force multiplier that redefines how modern SOCs operate.
+HyperAgents changes that narrative altogether, equipping SOC teams with cutting-edge tech that delivers SecOps at scale.
+It works alongside your human experts, taking on repetitive tasks, analyzing context, and pivoting at machine speed.
+As such, Torq HyperAgents is a force multiplier that redefines how modern SOCs operate.

 Tool Interaction